jmstoolbox/jmstoolbox/README.md

 ##### Q Managers that have not been tested in all possible configurations:
-Some Q Managers have had less testing that others.
-Feedback on how JMSToolBox behave in various configuration (SSL, HTTP..) for those QM is welcome:
+Some Q Managers have had less testing than others.
+Feedback on how JMSToolBox behaves in various configuration (SSL, HTTP..) for those QM is welcome:
 - Apache ActiveMQ
 - Apache ActiveMQ Artemis
 - JBoss HornetQ